Two Hinton students killed in Tuesday morning crash

-HINTON, Iowa -- Two Hinton School District students were killed in two-vehicle accident Tuesday morning.
+HINTON, Iowa -- Two Hinton School District students were killed in a two-vehicle accident Tuesday morning.

-Hinton School Superintendent Todd Meyer confirmed that the students, a brother and a sister, died in a crash that occurred on K22, north of Sioux City.
+Hinton School Superintendent Todd Meyer confirmed the pupils, a brother and a sister, died in a crash that occurred on K22, north of Sioux City.
+Authorities did not immediately release their names.

+Meyer said all school activities were canceled Tuesday night.
+The district is making counselors available to students, he said.

-At around 8 a.m., the Plymouth County Sheriff's Office was alerted to the accident that happened near where K22 intersected with Granite Avenue.
+At around 8 a.m., the Plymouth County Sheriff's Office was alerted to the accident that happened near where K22 intersects with Granite Avenue.

-A 2010 Honda Civic, driven by one student with the other as a passenger, was northbound when it entered a curve in the road and began to slide.
-A 2012 Dodge Ram 2500 pickup truck was southbound on K22, when the Honda entered into its path, striking on the passenger side.
-The sheriff's office reported the road was 100 percent ice-covered at the time.
+A 2010 Honda Civic, driven by one student, with the other as a passenger, was northbound when it entered a curve and began to slide on the road, which was 100 percent ice-covered at the time, the sheriff's office said.
+A 2012 Dodge Ram 2500 pickup truck was southbound on K22, when the Honda entered into its path, striking it on the passenger side.

+An eight-page memo said the lunchroom atmosphere approximates a "war zone," there is an insufficient number of counselors, punishments aren't sufficient to match extreme student behaviors, and some parents are feared and catered to by administrators.

+Watters, a quadriplegic since damaging his spinal cord in a diving accident in Lake Okoboji in 2004, has used the aides in recent years to help him to get ready in the mornings and get into bed at night.

 A Danbury man had said in a lawsuit that he was "viciously bitten" and required medical attention after the Mapleton police chief released the K9 unit from his cruiser after a 2017 pursuit on Iowa Highway 175 that resulted in the man's arrest.